Professional Workshop: Kylián & Forsythe

 Acceptance by audition or special invitation

-The Contemporary Summer Intensive at Ballet West Academy offers advanced dancers, ages 16 and above, the opportunity to dive deep into the work of contemporary masters, Jiří Kylián and William Forsythe.
+The Professional Workshop at Ballet West Academy offers advanced dancers, ages 16 and above, the opportunity to dive deep into the work of contemporary masters, Jiří Kylián and William Forsythe.
 Each day will begin a ballet technique class, led by the Principal Faculty of the Ballet West Academy and Artistic Staff of Ballet West, followed by two, 2-hour rehearsals focused on the choreography and nuances of these choreographer’s greatest works.

 This five-day intensive, July 20-24 from 10am-4:15pm, will immerse participants in process with current répétiteurs and choreographers who have brought these work to life.
-We are proud to welcome, former Artistic Director of Nederlands Dans Theater and Hubbard Street Dance Chicago, Glenn Edgerton, as well as internationally renowned choreographer and original cast member in many of Forsythe’s seminal works, Helen Pickett.
+We are proud to welcome, former Artistic Director of Nederlands Dans Theater and Hubbard Street Dance Chicago, Glenn Edgerton, as well as recognized expert on the repertory, technique, and improvisational methods of Forsythe’s work, Thomas McManus.
 Learn the inspiration, the story, and style that has set these works apart for decades on the largest stages across the world.

 For the first time, Ballet West Academy will also offer a professional track, available to dancers currently or previously employed within the past two years by a professional dance company.
 Proof of employment will serve as acceptance for professional dancers, while advanced, pre-professional dancers are invited to submit a video audition for consideration.
 No in-person auditions will be held for this intensive.